- Race Information

 Has won 400 races in a year 13 times.
 No other jockey has won 400 races in a year more than three times.

 Is a 15-time winner of the Isaac Murphy Award, a national honor that is given annually to the jockey who rides the highest percentage of winners from mounts (minimum 500 mounts) during the year.
-The Isaac Murphy was inaugurated in 1995 by the National Turf Writers Association and Baze has taken the honor every year with the exception of 2004.
+The Isaac Murphy was inaugurated in 1995 by the National Turf Writers Association.

 Winner of the 2002 George Woolf Memorial Jockey Award, a prestigious honor awarded to him by his fellow riders.
 The Woolf Award honors riders whose careers and personal character reflect positively on themselves and the sport of Thoroughbred racing.